zackSoftware/zKillfeed/README.md

 # zKillfeed

-    A simple script that display a killfeed on certain areas on the map
+    A simple script that displays a killfeed on certain areas on the map

 # Compatibilty